-Whether the translators use: confusion and emptiness or without form and void, tohu va bohu, we see it’s a downright rotten condition to be in.
+Whether the translators use: confusion and emptiness or without form and void, tohu va bohu, we see it’s a downright lousy condition to characterize anyone or anything.
 And there’s one major cause of this: the malignant mental outlook, or in Biblical terminology, the cesspool spiritual state of the occupants.
-The 5 verses of Jeremiah pinpoint the reigning attitude: rebellion, wickedness, bitterness of heart, destruction, foolishness, sottishness, lack of understanding, evil… a wretched report card.Bible translators rendered TOHU: Confusion, emptiness, without form and void.
-It’s a downright rotten condition to be in.
-There’s one major cause: The malignant mental outlook, or in Biblical terminology, the cesspool spiritual… Click To Tweet
+The five verses of Jeremiah pinpoint the prevailing attitude: rebellion, wickedness, bitterness of heart, destruction, foolishness, sottishness, lack of understanding, evil, a wretched report card.Bible translators rendered TOHU: Confusion, emptiness, without form and void.
+It’s a downright lousy condition.
+There’s one major cause: The malignant mental outlook, or in Biblical terminology, the cesspool spiritual state of the… Click To Tweet

-When earth reaches a certain stage of ‘wretchedness’ this causes tohu va bohu… in this case intervention by God and / or His agents to put an end to this evil, like ‘turning over a new leaf’, clearing the rubble to get a new start.
+When earth reaches a particular stage of wretchedness, this causes tohu va bohu, in this case, intervention by God or His agents to put an end to this evil, like turning over a new leaf, clearing the rubble to get a fresh start.
 I don’t want to digress here but remember the meaning of bara–creation (H1254)–we saw it means both make fat and cut down.
-Sometimes in order to build and make fat you have to first cut down and clear away the rubble.
-This is what is happening in Genesis 1.2 before we see the light of day in verse 3.
+Sometimes to build and prosper, you have first to cut down and clear away the rubble; this is what is happening in Genesis 1:2 before we see the light of day in verse 3.

-18 For thus saith the Lord that created the heavens; God himself that formed the earth and made it; he has established it, he created it not in vain, (8414 – tohu) he formed it to be inhabited: I am the Lord; and there is none else.
+For thus saith the Lord that created the heavens; God himself that formed the earth and made it; he has established it, he created it not in vain, (H8414 – tohu) he formed it to be inhabited: I am the Lord; and there is none else.

-I’m insisting on this point because it is something most people have never heard of, and yet it is fundamental to the comprehension that science and the Bible are not at loggerheads with regard to the length of universal existence.
-It all fits together and each tiny fragment of information has its part to play.
+I’m insisting on this point because it is something most people have never heard.
+Yet, it is fundamental to the comprehension that science and the Bible are not at loggerheads concerning the length of universal existence.
+It all fits together, and each tiny fragment of information has its part to play.
 We’ll be discussing some of the events that took place on Earth during the 4.5 billion years of its existence–of which humankind’s presence is but a minuscule sliver of this time.

-Tohu and bohu are not ‘natural phenomenon.’
-They are neither the way God creates anything, nor the state God wants to see them in.
-He is not the author of confusion (1 Cor.
-14:33) but of beauty and peace.
+Tohu and bohu are not natural phenomena.
+They are neither the way God creates anything nor the state God wants to see them in.
+He is not the author of confusion (1 Corinthians 14:33) but beauty and peace.
 So if God is not at the origin of this stinking mess, who is?Tohu and Bohu are not ‘natural phenomenon.’
 God is not the author of confusion (1 Cor.
-14:33) but of beauty and peace.
+14:33), but beauty and peace.
 So if God is not at the origin of this stinking mess, who is?
 Click To Tweet

 5 The earth also is defiled under the inhabitants thereof; because they have transgressed the laws, changed the ordinance, broken the everlasting covenant.